Karl Urban

 Karl Urban as a kid

-At St Mark's Church School, Karl first exhibited his acting potential, reveling in public performances.
-At the tender age of eight, he made his first appearance in a television program about cinema.
-Although his role was minuscule, the experience of being involved in the film industry left an indelible impression.
+At St Mark's Church School, Karl first showed his acting chops, absolutely loving any chance to perform in public.
+At just eight years old, he made his first TV appearance on a program about cinema.
+Though his role was tiny, the experience of being part of the film industry left a lasting impression.

 Karl Urban during his school years